 5) Plant foods don’t contain real Vitamin A, only the precursors that require conversion.

 Real vitamin A, called retinol is only found in animal foods.
-Plant foods contain vitamin A precursors, such as beta-carotene that requires conversion into real vitamin A by the liver and intesines if conditions are right.
-However, some gene mutations can decrease ones ability to make this converstion by up to 90%!
+Plant foods contain vitamin A precursors, such as beta-carotene that requires conversion into real vitamin A by the liver and intestines if conditions are right.
+However, some gene mutations can decrease ones ability to make this conversion by up to 90%!
 Aside from genetic mutations that can impact ones ability to get real vitamin A from plant foods like carrots and sweet potatoes, there are also non-genetic factors such as poor gut health, low thyroid function (will slow the conversion of beta carotene to vitamin A), liver disease, and nutritional deficiencies that can greatly reduce your body’s ability to make this conversion.

 6) Plant-based diets can decrease digestive juices.